 An exit ticket is a 2-5 question formative assessment that allows students to demonstrate the skill they learned that day.
 It is usually given at the end of the class period as a ticket out of the door.
 (Many teachers have students complete an entrance ticket as they have had more time to synthesize what they had learned.)
 It allows teachers to evaluate their students’ understanding of the day’s lesson and make decisions based on that evaluation.

 Exit tickets serve as a check-in for how students grasped the content I taught that day.
-After I teach a lesson, I look through the class’s exit tickets and decide if I need to reteach the skill in a different way the next day or the day after.
+After teaching a lesson, I look through the exit tickets and decide if I need to reteach the skill in a different way the following day or the day after.
 I usually decide based on a couple of questions:

-Exit Tickets: For a Quick Hit
+For a Quick Hit

 Sometimes exit tickets that do not demonstrate mastery don’t actually necessitate reteaching the entire lesson.
 It might mean that I have one quick key point to clarify before moving on.
 The best part is that I don’t have to wait until the end of the day to fix my delivery.